 What Other Countries Produce Coffee?

 While Brazil is the top country for coffee exporting, there are other countries that are close in production.
 Coffee came from Ethiopia and is still produced there, as well as other African countries like Kenya, Uganda, Ethiopia, and Tanzania.
-In South Africa, Brazil competes with Colombia, Guatemala, Venezuela, Ecuador, and Peru for coffee farming.
+In South America, Brazil competes with Colombia, Guatemala, Venezuela, Ecuador, and Peru for coffee farming.
 There are Asian and Middle Eastern countries that produce coffee, such as Vietnam, India, and Indonesia.
 Regardless of the many countries that grow coffee, Brazil has been in the #1 spot for a long time.

-Final Thoughts about the World’s Best Coffee Country
+Final Thoughts About the World’s Best Coffee Country

 Coffee has had a complicated history, from being smuggled into countries to being outright banned in others.
 These magic beans have stood strong against time, regardless of what’s happening in the world.
 Through every economic fall and countless wars, Brazil has faced the challenge and remains the best coffee country in the world.